-Miami announced that all in-person classes were cancelled for the rest of the semester.
+Miami announced that all in-person classes were canceled for the rest of the semester.

-I can't figure out why they didn't at least wait to see.
-I mean it's only been two days since the first announcement.
-How do they know things won't be better by April?
+I can't figure out why they didn't at least wait to see if things get better.
+I mean it's only been two days since the first announcement, how do they know things won't improve by April?